Asthma

 How is PCOS diagnosed?

-PCOS is diagnosed through a combination of physical examination, medical history, blood hormone tests, and ultrasound to check for enlarged ovaries or cysts.
+PCOS is diagnosed through a combination of physical examination, medical history, blood hormone tests, and an ultrasound to check for enlarged ovaries or cysts.
 A gynaecologist may also evaluate symptoms like irregular cycles, acne, and hair growth.

 What treatment is available for PCOS?